Cleveland-Cliffs Q1: Tariff Tailwinds Meet Cold Reality

 The Cold Math

 Three straight quarters of losses tell the story more clearly than any single print.
 Cleveland-Cliffs posted EPS of -$0.50, -$0.45, and -$0.43 over its last three reported periods.
-The trajectory is improving, technically, in the way that losing a dollar forty-three cents per share is better than losing a dollar fifty.
+The trajectory is improving — technically — in the way that losing forty-three cents per share is better than losing fifty.
 Beating consensus in two of those quarters only underscores how low the bar has been set.

 The real problem is structural.
-A -2.9% gross margin means the company is underwater before it pays a single executive, services a single bond, or runs a single ad.
-Revenue is $18.9 billion on a trailing basis, up 6.3% year over year, and none of that top-line growth is translating into profitability.
+A -2.9% gross margin means the company loses money on steel before it pays a single executive, services a single bond, or runs a single ad.
+Revenue is $18.9 billion on a trailing basis, up 6.3% year over year.
+None of that top-line growth is reaching the bottom line.
 Free cash flow sits at negative $61 million.
-Cleveland-Cliffs is a company that moves enormous volumes of steel and somehow ends up with less cash than it started with.
+Cleveland-Cliffs moves enormous volumes of steel and somehow ends up with less cash than it started with.

 The Tariff Bet

-Then there is the other Cleveland-Cliffs narrative, the one that has nothing to do with quarterly earnings.
+Then there is the other Cleveland-Cliffs story — the one that has nothing to do with quarterly earnings.
 Headlines point to a "transformative deal" tied to the Trump tariff regime, and the stock surged on that news alone.
-This is the bull case distilled: tariffs reshape the domestic steel landscape, Cleveland-Cliffs is positioned as a consolidator, and some combination of protected pricing and strategic M&A turns the margin picture around.
+The bull case boils down to this: tariffs reshape the domestic steel landscape, Cleveland-Cliffs acts as a consolidator, and some combination of protected pricing and strategic M&A turns the margin picture around.

-Jim Cramer called Cleveland-Cliffs "emblematic of the broader manufacturing economy," which is both a compliment and a warning.
-If the company is a proxy for American industrial policy, then its fortunes depend less on operational execution and more on whether tariff walls hold.
+Jim Cramer called Cleveland-Cliffs "emblematic of the broader manufacturing economy."
+That is both a compliment and a warning.
+If the company is a proxy for American industrial policy, its fortunes depend less on how well it makes steel and more on whether tariff walls hold.
 That is a political bet dressed up as an equity thesis.

 What the Street Thinks

 Analysts responded to Q1 by cutting price targets to an average of $10.78.
-With shares at $9.76, that implies about 10% of upside, which for a stock this volatile barely covers a bad week.
-The forward P/E of 20.3x prices in a recovery that the income statement has not yet delivered.
-At a $5.57 billion market cap, the market is paying a meaningful premium for a steelmaker that cannot generate positive gross margins.
+With shares at $9.76, that implies about 10% of upside — which for a stock this volatile barely covers a bad week.
+The forward P/E of 20.3x prices in a profit recovery that the income statement has not yet delivered.
+At a $5.57 billion market cap, investors are paying a steep premium for a steelmaker that cannot generate positive gross margins.

-The 20x multiple only makes sense if margins are about to inflect sharply.
+The 20x multiple only makes sense if margins are about to snap higher.
 Tariff protection could do that.
 A transformative acquisition could do that.
-But three quarters of negative EPS suggest the inflection is not yet here, and cold weather hitting $80 million in a single quarter shows how exposed the cost structure remains to factors management cannot control.
+But three quarters of negative EPS suggest the inflection has not arrived.
+And an $80 million cold-weather charge in a single quarter shows how exposed the cost structure remains to forces management cannot control.

 The Insider Signal That Isn't

-For a stock where the bull case rests on a transformative deal, the absence of insider buying is notable.
+For a stock where the bull case rests on a transformative deal, the absence of insider buying stands out.
 Directors who believed a major catalyst was imminent had every opportunity to accumulate shares in the single digits.
 They chose not to.

 Where This Goes

 Cleveland-Cliffs sits in a genuine tug-of-war.
-The tariff narrative offers real upside if deal speculation materializes into something concrete, and domestic steel pricing has structural support as long as the current trade policy holds.
+The tariff story offers real upside if deal speculation turns into signed agreements, and domestic steel pricing has structural support as long as the current trade policy holds.
 Against that: three quarters of losses, negative gross margins, negative free cash flow, and analyst targets that barely stretch above the current price.

 The next checkpoint is whether the transformative deal rumors solidify into filings.
-Until then, the stock trades on headlines and hope, which is a fine environment for traders and a treacherous one for investors.
-The Q1 cold-weather hit is a reminder that even with favorable policy, Cleveland-Cliffs has an operating model that remains fragile in the face of ordinary disruptions.
+Until then, the stock trades on headlines and hope — a fine setup for traders and a treacherous one for investors.
+The Q1 cold-weather hit is a reminder that even with favorable policy, Cleveland-Cliffs runs an operating model that buckles under ordinary disruptions.

 Run the free Cleveland-Cliffs Inc. deep-dive →